UBC-MOAD/docs/python_packaging/pkg_structure.rst

       sys.path.insert(0, os.path.abspath(".."))

-  to the :kbd:`# -- Path setup ----------` section of the file to make the package code directory tree available to the Sphinx builder for collection of package metadata, automatic generation of documentation from docstrings, etc.
+  to the ``# -- Path setup ----------`` section of the file to make the package code directory tree available to the Sphinx builder for collection of package metadata, automatic generation of documentation from docstrings, etc.

-* Change the :py:obj:`project` code in the :kbd:`# -- Project information ---------` section to:
+* Change the :py:obj:`project` code in the ``# -- Project information ---------`` section to:

   .. code-block:: python